So often, pets are lost, stolen, or simply find a way to escape. So long as they are microchipped, you will be contacted almost immediately.

-- www.petaddress.com.au is an independent site linked to all of the seven animal microchip registries, and has the ability to search them and advise you on which registry your pet is registered with.
+- www.petaddress.com.au: This is an independent website linked to all of the seven animal microchip registries, and has the ability to search them and advise you on which registry your pet is registered with.
 You will then be provided with a direct link to that registry to make any necessary changes.

 Council Pet Registration Information: